dellstorage/storagecenter-puppet-module/readme.md

 ### Login

 A user can log into the DSM by providing the `ip_address` of the DSM and their username and password to the dellstorageprovisioning class.
 In Foreman the user can use the `Hidden Value` option to hide sensitive information from other Foreman users in your organization.
-If the user is using Puppet Apply, they will need to store the username and password in the main manifest.
+If the user is using Puppet Apply or Puppet Agent, they will need to store the ip address, username, and password in the main manifest.

 ### Server Folders